Efficient Reward Poisoning Attacks on Online Deep Reinforcement Learning: Formulating Reward Poisoning Attack

 Ideally, an optimal attacker would like to minimize the budget and the performance of $\pi_0$ at the same time, but such an attack may not exist as an attack may achieve less performance of $ \pi_0$ with more budget.
 Therefore, it is more reasonable to define the optimal attacker with respect to a fixed budget.
 Formally, with the same amount of budget of $B$, $C$, the optimal attacker is the attack that can make the agent learn policies with the least performance.
 Let $T$ be the total training steps, we have the following optimization problem for the optimal attack.

 To solve the above optimization problem, one needs first to approximate the policy $\pi_0$ learned by the agent under the attack, then find the optimal attack strategy that makes the agent learn the worst policy.
-Both steps are hard in our black-box DRL setting.
+Both steps are hard in our black-box setting.
 To approximate $\pi_0$, the attacker needs knowledge of the environment and agent.
 In our resource-constrained black-box attack setting, such information is not available at the beginning of training, and the attacker does not have sufficient memory or computing resources to learn that information based on the interaction between the agent and the environment at each step.
-For the second step, even in the white-box setting where the attacker has knowledge of the environment and the agent, the problem has already been shown to be hard to solve in the tabular MDP setting, not to mention the much more complicated DRL setting.
+For the second step, even in the white-box setting where the attacker has knowledge of the environment and the agent, the problem has already been shown to be hard to solve in the tabular MDP setting, not to mention when the state and action spaces are continuous in our DRL setting.
 Due to the above difficulties, instead of solving for the optimal or near-optimal attacks, we look for an efficient attacker that can satisfy the following conditions with small values of $(V,B,C)$ defined as below which can still be a major threat to the agent:

 \begin{definition} ($(V,B,C)$-efficient attack) We say an attack is $(V,B,C)$-efficient if it satisfies Equation \ref{eq:efficient} with $V$, $B$, and $C$: